cjratcliff/ml-compiled/docs/sequence.rst

 -------------------------
 Common architecture for translation.

 Consists of two RNNs.
 One encodes the input sequence into a fixed-length vector representation, the other decodes it into an output sequence.
-Uses a special type of hidden unit (similar to a GRU or LSTM) that improves the model’s memory by adaptively remembering and forgetting.
+The original, proposed in `Cho et al. (2014) <https://arxiv.org/pdf/1406.1078.pdf>`_, uses the `GRU <https://ml-compiled.readthedocs.io/en/latest/sequence.html#gru-gated-recurrent-unit>`_ to model sequential information using fewer parameters than the LSTM.
 Can be augmented with sampled softmax, bucketing and padding.

 | **Proposed in**
 | `Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation, Cho et al. (2014) <https://arxiv.org/pdf/1406.1078.pdf>`_